-Dawud Anyabwile is an Emmy Award Winning and two time Glyph Comics award winning Illustrator and comic artist based in Atlanta, GA.
-He has received numerous awards and accolades throughout his career including the Key to Kansas City for Outstanding Service to Children.
-A Lifetime Achievement Award from the East Coast Black Age of Comics Convention and in addition he was nominated for the Will Eisner Award - Best Artist category at the San Diego Comic Con in 1992 for his work on the critically acclaimed comic series, BROTHERMAN: Dictator of Discipline.
+An Emmy Award Winner and double Glyph Comics Award recipient known for his exceptional illustration work.
+Based in Atlanta, GA, he's garnered various awards, including the Key to Kansas City for his remarkable contributions to children's well-being.
+Recognized for his achievements, he was also honored with a Lifetime Achievement Award from the East Coast Black Age of Comics Convention.
+In 1992, he gained attention as a nominee for the Will Eisner Award's Best Artist category at the San Diego Comic Con for his groundbreaking series, BROTHERMAN: Dictator of Discipline.

-Much of his original art and artifacts from the Brotherman comics series and his personal works are part of the permanent collection of the Smithsonian's National African American History Museum of African American History and Culture in Washington DC, The Auburn Avenue Research Library on African American Culture in Atlanta and most recently the Clark Atlanta University Center Robert W. Woodruff Archives Library.
+Notably, Dawud's artistry has earned him a place in prestigious collections: his original art and artifacts from the Brotherman comics series, as well as his personal creations, are featured in the permanent collections of the Smithsonian's National African American History Museum of African American History and Culture in Washington DC, the Auburn Avenue Research Library on African American Culture in Atlanta, and the Clark Atlanta University Center Robert W. Woodruff Archives Library.